slutzo/saucepan/README.md

       Use a built-in ALU core.
 This will make your UCE file substantially smaller.
       <stock_core> must be genesis, mame2003plus, mame2010, nes, snes, or atari2600.

+  --no-resize
+      Keep bezel and box art images at their original sizes.

   <game_name>
       Specifies the name you want to appear on the ALU Add-On menu.
       Be sure to put the name in quotation marks if it has spaces in it.